gaultier/blog/optimization-tales-cockroachdb-part1.md

        WHERE b.value = 'foo@bar.com'
         AND a.nid = '000e377a-062c-45b1-961c-1b28d682df6a'
   ```
-- Return the list of addresses for that identity (up to 10, we do not expect a user to have more than a handful).
+- Return the list of addresses for that identity , up to 10, because we do not expect a user to have more than a handful.

 Now, Kratos can show the list of masked addresses e.g. `+15234****56` if it's a phone number, or `foo@****.com` if it's an email address.
 The masking logic is pretty smart so accidental information disclosure is avoided.
 Kratos also pretends to send the recovery link/code to a non-existing address, so that it's not possible for an attacker to probe a website for certain addresses.
 The last point can actually have real life consequences in certain countries for certain websites, e.g. LGBT ones.